(This article may or may not contain affiliate links. What does that mean?)

-When I heard the news, a wave of relief so great washed over me, I felt the unexpected strain of tears, bits of moisture managing to squeeze through.
+When I heard the news, a wave of relief so great washed over me, I felt the unexpected strain of tears.
 Until that moment, I hadn’t realized our family camping trip to Santa Cruz Redwoods RV Resort had had such an impact on me.

 So, a few weeks after our return to Los Angeles, we heard about the devastating fire that was consuming acres of these majestic forests.
 We cringed to think of the beauty lost.